 That’s all about GMAT.

-GMAT certainly requires a lot of hard work to excel and score great to land into your dream college.
+GMAT requires hard work to excel and score great to land your dream college.

 “How hard is GMAT?”
 The answer to this question varies from person to person.
 If you already possess the skills required to score well in GMAT.
 You may feel it is less complicated.
-In the end, all that matters is your patience, determination, and the efforts that you have put into the preparation.
+Ultimately, all that matters is your patience, determination, and the effort you put into the preparation.

-I hope that the above article has helped you to understand the details of the GMAT test.
-Students appearing for the GMAT and GRE have reported that GMAT is comparatively easier than GRE.
-What are your views about it?
+The above article has helped you understand the details of the GMAT test.
+For example, students appearing for the GMAT and GRE have reported that GMAT is comparatively easier than GRE.
+So what are your views about it?
 Let us know in the comment section below.

 Every year more than 200,000 students attempt the GMAT.
-It is reported that only 6% of the students are able to score more than 720 and get admitted to their dream college.
+It is reported that only 6% of the students can score more than 720 and get admitted to their dream college.
 GMAT is surely hard for even the top students; however, with hard work and determination, average students can easily crack the exam.

 Scoring 700 or more in GMAT is surely a hard task.
-You will need a great amount of dedication and hard work to score more on the GMAT.
+You will need great dedication and hard work to score more on the GMAT.
 You will also need to develop your skills in various subjects and develop your problem-solving skills.

 Yes.
-3 months are enough to prepare for the GMAT.
-You will have to dedicate approximately 10 to 12 hours every day in order to score well in the GMAT within 3 months.
-If you are already familiar with the topics that are included in the curriculum of GMAT, you can dedicate at least 6 to 7 hours every day to score well and get admitted into your dream college.
+Three months are enough to prepare for the GMAT.
+You must dedicate 10 to 12 hours daily to score well in the GMAT within 3 months.
+If you are already familiar with the topics in the GMAT curriculum, you can dedicate at least 6 to 7 hours daily to score well and get admitted into your dream college.